Adventure Awaits: 12 Pet-Friendly Hotels in New England | Wealth of Geeks

 One of the most recognizable hotels in Massachusetts’ famed Berkshires area, The Red Lion Inn has welcomed four-legged friends for decades.
 Part of the incredible service includes a welcome adventure box filled with toys, scrumptious all-natural & organic dog treats, a special paw & nose balm (hello, spa moment!), flea & tick spray, and a collapsible dog bowl.

 Those looking for a little solo time away from their buddy are in luck.
-The hotel has a network of the area’s best groomers and pup spas, which often include a discount.
+The hotel has a network of the area’s best groomers and pup spas, often including discounts.

 A $40 pet fee, per pet, per night applies.